govau/design-system-site/content/get-started/create-components/content.md

 **Is it possible to use an exisiting component?**

-We could use `callout` however callout should be used for bringing attention to a peice of content.
+We could use `callout` however callout should be used for bringing attention to a piece of content.
 We need a solution that groups content together and the content inside it can be flexible.

 **Is it possible to meet this user need by customising an existing component?**